-December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

 Equity investments at fair value through other comprehensive income:

-Emerging stocks \$ 13,096 20,969
+Emerging stocks \$ 22,197 13,096

-Listed stocks 292,495 470,855
+Listed stocks 386,750 292,495

-\$ 305,591 491,824
+\$ 408,947 305,591

-(i) The Group designated the investments shown above as equity securities at fair value through other comprehensive income because these equity securities represent those investments that the Group intends to hold for long-term strategic purposes.
+- (i) The Group designated the investments shown above as equity securities at fair value through other comprehensive income because these equity securities represent those investments that the Group intends to hold for long-term strategic purposes. - (ii) There were no disposals of strategic investments and transfers of any accumulative gain or loss within equity relating to these investments as of December 31, 2023 and 2022. - (iii) For market risk, please refer to note (6)(w). - (iv) As of December 31, 2023 and 2022, the financial assets at fair value through other comprehensive income of the Group had not been pledged as collateral for its loans.

-- (ii) The Group sold its shares in 2021.
-The shares sold had a fair value of \$130,744 thousand, wherein the Group realized a gain of \$126,136 thousand, whitch was reclassified from other comprehensive income to retained earnings. - (iii) For market risk, please refer to note 6(w). - (iv) As of December 31, 2022 and 2021, the financial assets at fair value through other comprehensive income of the Group had not been pledged as collateral for its loans. - (f) Investments accounted for using equity method
+(f) Investments accounted for using equity method